convox/praxis-docs/content/development/_index.md

 ## Next

-These following docs, starting with [Installing the CLI](/development/cli/), walk through setting up the development environment for your apps.
+To get started we will [install the CLI](/development/cli/).
+Then we will walk through steps that configure our app for the platform.

 ## Further reading: